The Dark Night of the Soul

-Our response to hardship is measured by our attitude and mental resilience.
-It is author and educator Charles Swindoll who once proclaimed: “Words can never adequately convey the incredible impact of our attitude toward life.
-The longer I live the more convinced I’ve come to realise that life is 10% what happens to us and 90% how we respond to it.”
+Your response to hardship is measured by your attitude and mental resilience.
+Charles Swindoll said: “Words can never adequately convey the incredible impact of our attitude toward life.
+The longer I live the more convinced I’ve come that life is 10% what happens to us and 90% how we respond to it.”
 Therefore, it is not life’s volatility that is the cause of our hardship, yet how we interpret those events that shape our life.
 We have two choices in each challenge: rise to it and in doing so overcome it or retreat into despair.
 The latter invites more suffering and erodes our personal self.
 We all suffer pain in one form or another, yet the degree to which we choose to suffer remains within our control.

 If you're looking for motivation to achieve your goals and dreams in 2021, my latest e-Book: TRIUMPH: The Art Of Overcoming Challenges, To Achieve Your Goals And Dreams, will help you to stay motivated to achieve them.
 Available now via Amazon.